This Fact Sheet is not relevant in your region

 Can my bill be reduced?

 In some situations, you may be entitled to ‘relief’ from business rates.
 This means that you would not have to pay all, or part, of your business rates bill.
-Examples of types of relief schemes are listed below.
+Examples of some types of relief schemes are listed below.

 Small business bonus scheme.
 Under this scheme, you may not have to pay business rates if you occupy business premises with a rateable value below a certain level set by the Scottish Government.
 Contact us for advice.